 Medicinal uses of Kalijiri

-Kalijiri is specifically used in Ayurveda for treatment of skin diseases.
-It has anthelmintic action and used against threadworm, roundworm, earthworm and tapeworm.
-Topically, it is used to cure lice, inflammation and skin diseases.
+Kalijiri is specifically used in Ayurveda for the treatment of the skin diseases.
+It has anthelmintic action, and used against threadworm, roundworm, earthworm, and tapeworm.
+Topically, it is used to cure lice, inflammation, and skin diseases.

 Chronic skin disease, Psoriasis

-Kalijiri seeds + black pepper / black sesame seeds are taken in equal amount and ground.
-The prepared powder is taken in dose of 4 gram daily, once a day in the morning with water after sweating by sun or exercise.
+Kalijiri seeds + black pepper / black sesame seeds are taken in equal amount, and ground.
+The prepared powder is taken in a dose of 4 gram daily, once a day in the morning with water after sweating by sun or exercise.
 This should be taken daily for one year.

 Infusion of seed is used.